 Lewis Proudfoot is Managing Director of Cliveden Conservation.
 Lewis trained as a mason at the Building Crafts College and as a Building Crafts Apprentice with the Prince’s Foundation before working on masonry conservation projects across the UK.
 Cliveden specialises in the conservation and restoration of historic buildings, statuary, monuments and interiors.

 Stephen Waite, AIA RIBA, is a conservation architect based near Seattle, USA.
 In addition to his US training, Steve also earned a Building Conservation PDD (West Dean College) and an MSc, Building Conservation (Bournemouth University).
 He is an advocate of lime use for the American west coast, as well for his projects in Cuba, Hawaii and SE Asia.

 David Wiggins undertook doctoral research into the functional behaviour and technical conservation of heritage masonry at Glasgow Caledonian University.
-He is a structural engineer, part of the Heritage & Conservation team at Curtins Consulting Ltd., now with his own practice.
+He is a structural engineer, formerly part of the Heritage & Conservation team at Curtins Consulting Ltd., now with his own practice.
 His work focuses on the structural repair and conservation of architectural and civil engineering heritage.